archfirst/joinjs/README.md

 # JoinJS

 JoinJS is a JavaScript library to map complex database joins to nested objects.
-It's a simpler alternative to a full-blown Object-Relation Mapper (ORM), but gives you direct control over your database interactions.
+It's a simpler alternative to a full-blown Object-Relation Mapper (ORM), and gives you direct control over your database interactions.

 ## Motivation
 ORMs generally introduce a thick layer of abstraction between objects and database tables.
-This usually hinders rather than helps developer productivity.
-In complex use cases, it is difficult enough to devise efficient queries, but with ORMs, you also have to *teach* them to generate the same query.
+This usually hinders, rather than helps, developer productivity.
+In complex use cases, it is difficult enough to devise efficient queries, but with ORMs you also have to *teach* them to generate the same query.
 It takes extra time to do this and you may not be able to produce the same query.
 In the worst case scenario, the ORM may hit the database multiple times for something that you were able to do in a single query.

-JoinJS takes a much simple and straightforward approach inspired by a Java library called [MyBatis](http://mybatis.github.io/mybatis-3/).
-You can use any database driver or query builder (such as [Kenx.js](http://knexjs.org/)) to query your database, however you use JoinJS to convert the returned results to a hierarchy of nested objects.
+JoinJS takes a much simpler and straightforward approach inspired by a Java library called [MyBatis](http://mybatis.github.io/mybatis-3/).
+You can use any database driver or query builder (such as [Knex.js](http://knexjs.org/)) to query your database, however you use JoinJS to convert the returned results to a hierarchy of nested objects.

 ## Example
 Suppose you have a one-to-many relationship between a `Team` and its `Players`.
 You want to retrieve all teams along with their players.
 Here's the query for to do this: